-Elizabeth Sembler was reappointed to the CPB board by President Barack Obama and confirmed by the Senate in September 2014.
+Elizabeth Sembler was reappointed to the CPB Board of Directors by President Barack Obama and confirmed by the Senate in September 2014.
 She was appointed for her first term by President George W. Bush in 2008.
-She previously served as board chair from 2014 to 2016 and vice chair from 2012 to 2014.
+She served as board chair from 2014 to 2016 and vice chair from 2012 to 2014.

 Ms. Sembler is a Jewish educator and serves as the director of engagement at Congregation B’nai Israel in St. Petersburg, Florida.